-ACOEM recognizes that many practitioners covered by this Code also engage in other types of work not described as either clinical or public health practice.
-These include work in the research, teaching, medical/legal, administrative, managerial, regulatory, and insurance realms.
-ACOEM believes that the fundamental values that underlie its Code are likely to apply to health professionals practicing in all of these areas.
-The Code applies equally to professionals who are employees of the entities for which they provide occupational and environmental medical services as to those not so employed.
+ACOEM recognizes that many health professionals covered by this Code also engage in other areas of practice not described as clinical or public health.
+These areas include work in the research, teaching, medical/legal, administrative, managerial, regulatory, and insurance realms.
+ACOEM believes that the fundamental values that underlie its Code apply to health professionals practicing in all of these areas.

 Fundamental Beliefs and Values